ouroboros8/django-disqus-tags/README.markdown

 # django-disqus

+__This package does not currently work: it needs to be updated to function with version 3.0 or the DISQUS API__

-Export existing comments to and integrate DISQUS_ into your Django_ website.
+Export existing comments to and integrate DISQUS into your Django website.

 Features: